Celtic Plaid Gallery

 The original Celtic Plaid block was used in sample pillows that were made for a workshop Scarlett taught at the Back to School convention for Brother sewing machine dealers held in Memphis, TN on August, 2002.
 These pillows feature a machine embroidered center square, four colors of fusible bias tape and machine topstitching with matching metallic thread.

 Two samples were made, one for a boy and one for a girl.
-The pattern for this project is available to download as a free PDF file.
 To show what can be done with this pattern, here are some layouts using this block design.
 Any design of your choice could be embroidered or appliqued in the 8"(20cm) center square, or even a pieced block design could be used.
 If you do use this pattern for a project, please email Scarlett a picture of the finished project so it can be posted here.

 Four 16"(40.5cm) blocks set together with a 4"(10cm) border will make a 40"(101.5cm) wallhanging.
 In this layout, a line of bias tape was placed against the seam of the border where it joins the center panel.
 Four colors of bias were used in the blocks, with a fifth color on the border.
 The blocks were pieced with two colors of fabric; one light fabric for the background square and a medium blue print surrounding the square.
 A dark blue fabric was used for the border.
 The machine embroidery is from the Large Multicolor Knot Collection 1.